LeaBouillot/gestion_salle/READMEDEPLOY.md

 -and then lanch the command to change the permissions to the dossier public_html chmod -R 755 public_html

-- inside the cmd line terminal go to public_html (cd public_html) and run php bin/console doctrine:migrations:migrate --env=prod
+- inside the cmd line terminal go to public_html cd public_html

+  php bin/console doctrine:migrations:migrate --env=prod

   // BUT THIS WAS NOT WORKING SAID PDO DRIVER NOT FOUND THEN use phpmyadmin of the hostinger for hall4all.fr and import the db directly using phpMyAdmin